FULL CANYON

 PACKING LIST

+This is not a complete list.
 When preparing to pack for your Grand Canyon rafting trip, there are a few items that you’ll always need no matter what time of year you’re going down river.
 TO VIEW THE SPECIFIC PACKING LIST FOR YOUR ADVENTURE, VISIT YOUR ONLINE TRIP PORTFOLIO (which you will have access to upon reserving your adventure), as we have prepared lists for the different seasons.

 You will always need: